 Instructions

-- In the slow cooker, whisk together the chicken broth, salt, black pepper, onion powder, garlic powder, oregano, and thyme.
+- In the Crock Pot, whisk together the chicken broth, salt, black pepper, onion powder, garlic powder, oregano, and thyme.

 Fettuccine Alfredo